kaiko-ai/eva/docs/user-guide/advanced/model_wrappers.md

       class_path: eva.models.networks.transforms.ExtractCLSFeatures
 ```

 In the above example, the forward pass implemented by the `owkin/phikon` model returns an output tensor containing the hidden states of all input tokens.
-In order to extract the state corresponding to the CLS token only, we can specify a transformation via the `tensor_transforms` argument which will be applied to the model output.
+In order to extract the state corresponding to the CLS token only (for classification tasks), we can specify a transformation via the `tensor_transforms` argument which will be applied to the model output.
+For segmentation tasks, we can use the `ExtractPatchFeatures` transformation instead to extract patch feature maps instead.

-## Loading ONNX models
+## ONNX models
 `.onnx` model checkpoints can be loaded using the `ONNXModel` wrapper class as follows:

 ```